angular-schule/website-articles/blog/2019-07-resolvers/README.md

 All routes that use this resolver will now have the config objct available in their route data.
-When loading the first route, the HTTP request will be performed, but only once.
+When loading the first route, the HTTP request will be performed, but only once for the lifetime of the application.

 Of course, this doesn't come without caveats:
 Since resolvers are used by the router, the route data can only be accessed by routed components and not by the `AppComponent`.
 And if we take a closer look, we can see: We could also just inject the `ConfigService` into any component and use the `config$` Observable directly.
-Observables are fine!
+So no actual need for resolvers here.

 You can play around with this example in a StackBlitz project: